mtsalhudarowokele/PrismIA/README.md

 ## About This Project

-As a junior recruiter learning AI-powered hiring tools, I designed this methodology to understand how large language models (GPT-4, Claude, Qwen, DeepSeek) could systematically assist with recruitment decisions while minimizing unconscious bias.
+As a junior recruiter learning AI-powered hiring tools, I designed this methodology to understand how large language models (Claude, GLM, GPT) could systematically assist with recruitment decisions while minimizing unconscious bias.

 **What this is:** A collection of 8 system prompts implementing a structured, evidence-based approach to candidate evaluation.